robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 since they are not carrying our data.
 In case of our example (160 bins on frequency domain chart) it will increase the speed 160 times.

+[...]

 In case of JavaScript As a source of samples we can just use microphone which almost all devices have.

 Other question may come - why we need to write everything from scratch?
 There should be plenty of DSP libraries that are just ready to use.
-The answer is *for fun*! :) It's like with car, you can enter it and just drive but if you additionally know how it works it's even better.
+The answer is **for fun**! :) It's like with car, you can enter it and just drive but if you additionally know how it works it's even better.
 There is one alternative - AnalyserNode from Web Audio API.
 It uses FFT under the hood so it's fast.
 But there is one disadvantage - it doesn't return phase of frequency bin.
 Phase of the wave can be used in data transmission that is more resistant to the noise.
 Method described in this